Skip to main content

 • What If.
 Preview of what the deployment would do.

 • SQL Export.
-Write the deployment out as a flat SQL script for review.
+Write the deployment out as a SQL script for review.

 Reading the deployment grid